Cumulative Games: Who is the current player?: Outcome Functions and the Main Results

-Although Theorem~\ref{thm:main1} finds the grounded game values via the outcome function, it is not yet evident whether a reasonable efficient algorithm (type the one-row approach in the tables in Section~\ref{sec:introduction}) could find these values.
+\begin{corollary} The grounded game value of a grounded position $G=(\vec\omega,p)$ as in Theorem~\ref{thm:main1} is $\vec v(G)=\vec o_{\vec\sigma^*}(\vec\omega, p)+\C$. \end{corollary} \begin{proof} Obvious. \end{proof} Although Theorem~\ref{thm:main1} finds the grounded game values via the outcome function, it is not yet evident whether a reasonable efficient algorithm (type the one-row approach in the tables in Sections~\ref{sec:motivnorm} and \ref{sec:cumsub}) could find these values.
 However, with appropriate restrictions, we can shed some light on this issue.

-Recall Example~\ref{ex:cumrew}.
-It points at an important property of rewards. \begin{property} If the reward does not depend on the cumulation, then the reward is \emph{cumulation independent}. \end{property} That is, a player gets rewarded by the actions they take, possibly depending on the heap size, and not by the history of the game.
-Note that this notion assumes that actions are cumulation independent. \begin{property}[Heap Size Dynamic Games] If the rewards are independent of the cumulations, we write $\re(\omega,p,a) = \vec \rho(x,p,a)$, for $x=x(\omega)$.
-Similarly, if the actions are independent of the cumulations, we write $A(\omega,p)=A(x,p)$, and the turn function becomes instead $\gamma(x,p)$.
-A game is \emph{heap size dynamic} if the CGF, i.e. the ruleset (the actions and the rewards) and the turn function, are independent of the cumulations in the game positions. \end{property} Note that the variations of Cumulative Subtraction as defined in Section~\ref{sec:cumsub} are heap size dynamic.
-We state one more (common) restriction of a ruleset. \begin{property}[Short Ruleset] If for any $\omega$, and any player $p$ the set $A(\omega,p)$ (or $A(x,p)$) is finite, then the ruleset is \emph{short}. \end{property}
+Recall Property~\ref{prope:cumind}, cumulation independency of rules.
+A player gets rewarded by the actions they take, possibly depending on the heap size, but not by the history of the game.
+This notion assumes that actions are cumulation independent.
+If the rewards are cumulation independent, we write $\re(\vec\omega,p,\vec a) = \re(\vec x,p,\vec a)$, for $\vec x=\vec x(\vec\omega)$.
+Similarly, if the actions are independent of the cumulations, we write $\A(\vec \omega,p)=\A(\vec x,p)$.
+Similarly, the turn function becomes instead $\gamma(\vec x,p)$.

+\begin{property}[Short Ruleset] Consider a feasible ruleset.
+If, for any $\vec\omega$ and any player $p$, the set $\A(\vec\omega)_p$ (or $\A(\vec x)_p$) is finite, then the ruleset is \emph{short}. \end{property}

-Note, that if the ruleset is short, then the sizes of $A(x,p)$ might not be bounded in terms of the heap size $x$, but, for all $x$, $|A(x,p)|<\infty$.
+Note, that if the ruleset is short, then the sizes of $\A(\vec x)_p$ may not be bounded in terms of the heap sizes in $\vec x$, but, for all $\vec x$ and all $p$, $|\A(\vec x,p)|<\infty$. \begin{property}[Heap Dynamic] A short and generic ruleset is \emph{heap dynamic} if all actions, all rewards, and the turn function, are independent of the cumulations in all heap positions.
+Sometimes we regard all such games as a ruleset called {\sc Heap Dynamic}. \end{property} Note that the variations of {\sc Cumulative Subtraction} as defined in Section~\ref{sec:cumsub} are heap dynamic.